-The fourteen leaders profiled in these photo essays are involved in a range of political, civic, and humanitarian endeavors in the local community and beyond (more about the project).
+In 2012, St. Olaf students in the American Conversations 102 and Intermediate Photography classes worked in partnership with the League of Women Voters to create these photo essays about Northfield-area community leaders.
+The fourteen leaders profiled in these essays are involved in a range of political, civic, and humanitarian endeavors in the local community and beyond.

-Molly Woehrlin, a long-time member and friend of the Northfield League of Women Voters, and a remarkable member of our community, died December 23.
+Molly Woehrlein, a long-time member and friend of the Northfield League of Women Voters, and a remarkable member of our community, died December 23, 2016.
 Here is a link to her obituary.

 David Bly is a former member of the Minnesota House of Representatives.
 He served two terms in office beginning in January of 2007 and ending in January of 2011.
 Most recently, he has written a book based on The Middle Class Amendment, which he was involved in creating.
 He also worked as a teacher in multiple different environments, including an alternative high school in Northfield.
 He is currently running for office with hopes of representing the district including Northfield in the Minnesota House of Representatives.